SHYC Junior Sailing Program

 Junior Racing Rules

-Click here for the Junior Racing Instructions (updated June 2017)
+CLICK HERE for the Junior Racing Instructions (updated July 2020)

 Registration is for Stone Horse members only and must be completed and returned before sailing school begins.
 A $50 penalty will be assessed for late registration.

-Complete the ONLINE REGISTRATION form and and either bring your check to the opening lunch or mail your payment to:
+Complete the ONLINE REGISTRATION form and mail your payment to: